 Storm Prep Your Tech With These IT Disaster Recovery Tips

-El Nino is reportedly going to create some drastic weather patterns across the globe this year.
-Paired with the upcoming storm season in Canada, September is a good time to review or create your disaster preparedness plan.
-In this post we cover some areas to review.
-If you’re in Toronto, Markham or Durham Region and you want hands on help to storm prep your tech, we’re here to serve you.
+From El Nino to climate change, we are reportedly in for some drastic weather patterns across the globe over the coming years.
+Paired with the annual winter and ice storm season in Canada, now is a good time to review or create your disaster preparedness plan.
+In this post we cover some storm prep and IT disaster recovery planning tips to help you protect your business.

 Small Business IT Disaster Preparation Tips